Capstone-Projects-2024-Spring/project-intelligest-smart-home/documentation/docs/requirements/features-and-requirements.md

 ## Functional Requirements

-- Users will set up MQTT/Home Assistant with their mobile phone or Tablet/iPad to receive notifications.
 - When the User wants to perform any task, they will perform ASL or a Gesture accordingly up to a certain distance from the IntelliGest Camera.
-- IntelliGest will process the visual request and will publish an MQTT packet to Home Assistant which will be subscribed.
+- IntelliGest will process the visual request using MediaPipe model
   - Home Assistant will handle the action through the smart home.
 - For Tasks related to Home devices and appliances:
   - When IntelliGest catches a Gesture it will show a certain color on light strips to notify its retrieval.